Werkov/Werkov.github.io/_posts/2021-02-04-arch-migration.md

   * no debuginfo, need to rebuild packages with debuginfo flag (I can't just download debuginfo)
   * OTOH, fix (for a severe memory corruptino bug) was already commited when I started dealing with it

+## Feb 2023 update

+  * /lib/modules/$(uname -r)/ may be empty after kernel update AND NO reboot
+    * that sucks for lazily loaded modules